 Well, the ‘Fanny Pierce’ series would have run forever if Phil Parks hadn’t gotten himself killed.
 After he’d extracted that scenario out of Zim, he could have run with it all by himself if he’d been smart.

 And then there was Charles Jones.
 He started going to the bank every week with the ‘Chris Tell’ stories.
 Better than selling encyclopedias which is what he did door to door until ’31 when a lot of people stopped buying such things.
 Charles fancied himself an ‘intellectual’ because he’d spent so much time reading his sample copies.
 Funny thing was he didn’t know much of anything beyond the letter ‘g.’
 But lumberjacks who investigate murders?
 Not a common area of endeavor.
 Of course George Zim had worked up in Idaho and Montana for three years after he came back from China the last time.
 George wasn’t big enough for the saws but he could handle a truck and understood the chains.
 I think George tried to lose himself up there.
-But I guess when the long nights came, he couldn’t forget Sarah.
-And, you know, that ‘Chris Tell’ character had the matter of fact quality people like in a hero.
+But I guess when the long nights came, he couldn’t forget Sarah, the missionaries daughter.
+And you know that ‘Chris Tell’ character had the matter of fact quality people like in a hero.
 Not a lot of nuance.
-Straight forward.
+Straightforward.
 Honest.
 A little naive.
 I think even the girls were reading those issues of Argosy.

 And all three of these guys knew how to finish a story, you understand.
-Never kill the kid or the dog–well, the dog can die but only if he’s lost while saving the kid.
+Never kill the kid or the dog—well, the dog can die but only if he’s lost while saving the kid.
 The hero always gets the girl.
-The girl always keeps her knees together.
+The girl always keeps her knees together, if you’ll excuse the expression.
 The bad guy always gets what he deserves.
 Right there you have the whole problem with Zim.
 That’s not the way it had worked out for him.
 He could make up a thousand stories, but it was never going to work out the right way for him.

 Geez, I would have loved to have been a fly on the wall during those negotiations.